-The faculty adviser will forward the graduation checklist and the degree evaluation to the dean’s office for review and approval.
-When the dean (or designee) has approved the degree evaluation and graduation checklist, the forms will be submitted to the University Registrar.
+The graduation application is available online through your myLeo account during the following time periods: Spring/Fall first three weeks of the semester; Summer first two weeks of semester.
+Once the application period has ended, your faculty advisor will begin reviewing your application.
+The faculty adviser will forward the graduation checklist and if needed, the degree evaluation to the dean’s office for review and approval.
+When the dean (or designee) has approved the graduation checklist and other necessary documentation, the forms will be submitted to the University Registrar.

-The University Registrar will notify the student when the graduation application packet is complete.
+The Graduation Coordinator will notify the student when the graduation application packet is complete.
 If the student does not fulfill the degree requirements, he or she will be required to cancel the graduation application and reapply (A13.26).

 Commencement ceremonies recognize academic achievements of students and faculty.
 While ceremonial in nature, commencement is a time for the university to celebrate a major milestone in the life of the academic community.
 Participation in commencement at Texas A&M University-Commerce is an earned honor shared among graduates.